Easy-Rad/easy_ris/docs/index.rst

-.. easy_ris documentation master file, created by sphinx-quickstart.
+..
+Easy RIS documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to easy_ris's documentation!
+Welcome to Easy RIS's documentation!
 ======================================================================

 .. toctree::